 17. Final Progress Check (SXX89).
-A special check normally given by the Commanding Officer (CO) or Executive Officer (XO).
-The CO may delegate Final Progress Check (FPC) duty to a qualified O-4 or above, in the event that neither the CO nor XO are qualified or available to instruct in the required stage.
+A special check normally given by the Commanding Officer or Executive Officer.
+The CO may delegate FPC duty to a qualified O-4 or above in the event that neither the CO nor XO are qualified or available to instruct in the required stage.
 A satisfactory FPC returns the student to normal syllabus flow.
 An UNSAT FPC results in a TRB.
-An FPC can be the result of an UNSAT Initial Progress Check (IPC) in the ready room or flight environment or can be command-directed.